aminjares/Game-2338/GameReview6.md

 ## Summary

-Dirk Valentine is a side scrolling platform game made by Nitrome.
+Dirk Valentine is a side scrollingp shooter game and made by Nitrome.
+Dirk Valentine and the fortress of steam was released on March 27, 2008.
 Dirk Valentine can use his weapon to shoot a chained grappling hook to create platforms and to attack the war machine enemies.

 ## Final Thoughts